-- (1) Beneficial ownership is determined in accordance with the rules of the Securities and Exchange Commission and generally includes voting or investment power with respect to securities.
-Shares of Common Stock subject to options currently exercisable, or exercisable within 60 days of June 30, 1999, are deemed outstanding for computing the percentage of the person holding such options but are not deemed outstanding for computing the percentage of any other person.
-Except as indicated by footnote and subject to community property laws where applicable, the persons named in the table have sole voting and investment power with respect to all shares of Common Stock shown as beneficially owned by them. - (2) The address of such stockholder is c/o OSI Systems, Inc., 12525 Chadron Avenue, Hawthorne, California 90250. - (3) Includes 254,951 shares and 254,951 shares owned by The Deepika Chopra Trust UDT dated July 17, 1987 and The Chandini Chopra Trust UDT dated July 17, 1987, respectively.
+- (1) Except as noted otherwise, the address of each stockholder is c/o OSI Systems, Inc., 12525 Chadron Avenue, Hawthorne, California 90250. - (2) Beneficial ownership is determined in accordance with the rules of the Securities and Exchange Commission and generally includes voting or investment power with respect to securities.
+Shares of Common Stock which are purchasable under options which are currently exercisable, or which will become exercisable no later than 60 days after June 30, 2000, are deemed outstanding for computing the percentage of the person holding such options but are not deemed outstanding for computing the percentage of any other person.
+Except as indicated by footnote and subject to community property laws where applicable, the persons named in the table have sole voting and investment power with respect to all shares of Common Stock shown as beneficially owned by them. - (3) Includes 254,951 shares and 254,951 shares owned by The Deepika Chopra Trust UDT dated July 17, 1987 and The Chandini Chopra Trust UDT dated July 17, 1987, respectively.
 Deepak Chopra is the co-trustee of both irrevocable trusts.
-Also includes 10,179 shares and 10,179 shares owned by Deepika Chopra and Chandini Chopra, respectively who are the daughters of Mr. Chopra.
-Of the balance of such shares, 832,434 shares are held jointly by Mr. Chopra and his wife, Nandini Chopra, and 11,625 shares are held individually by Mr. Chopra.
-Includes 35,000 shares issuable pursuant to options exercisable within 60 days of June 30, 1999.
-Mr. Chopra is the Chairman of the Board, Chief Executive Officer and President of the Company. - (4) Includes 21,875 shares issuable pursuant to options exercisable within 60 days of June 30, 1999.
-Mr. Mehra is the Vice President, Chief Financial Officer, Secretary and a Director of the Company. - (5) Includes 33,515 shares issuable pursuant to options exercisable within 60 days of June 30, 1999.
-Mr. Kotowski is the President of U.S. Operations of Rapiscan U.S.A. - (6) Includes 27,813 shares issuable pursuant to options exercisable within 60 days of June 30, 1999.
-Mr. Hickman is the Managing Director of OSI Singapore and OSI Malaysia. - (7) Includes 3,750 shares issuable pursuant to options exercisable within 60 days of June 30, 1999.
-Does not include 50,528 shares owned for Mr. Good's benefit by the Good Swartz & Berns Pension & Profit Sharing Plan, of which Mr. Good is a co-trustee and in which he participates.
+Of the balance of such shares, 792,434 shares are held jointly by Mr. Chopra and his wife, Nandini Chopra, and 11,625 shares are held individually by Mr. Chopra.
+Includes 53,800 shares issuable pursuant to options which become exercisable no later than 60 days after June 30, 2000.
+Mr. Chopra is the Chairman of the Board, Chief Executive Officer and President of the Company.

+- (4) Includes 37,163 shares issuable pursuant to options which become exercisable no later than 60 days after June 30, 2000.
+Mr. Mehra is the Vice President, Chief Financial Officer, Secretary and a Director of the Company. - (5) Includes 48,822 shares issuable pursuant to options which become exercisable no later than 60 days after June 30, 2000.
+Mr. Kotowski is the President of U.S. Operations of Rapiscan U.S.A. - (6) Includes 26,194 shares issuable pursuant to options which become exercisable no later than 60 days after June 30, 2000.
+Mr. Hickman is the Managing Director of OSI Singapore and OSI Malaysia. - (7) Includes 6,250 shares issuable pursuant to options which become exercisable no later than 60 days after June 30, 2000.
+Does not include 25,000 shares owned for Mr. Good's benefit by the Good Swartz & Berns Pension & Profit Sharing Plan, of which Mr. Good is a co-trustee and in which he participates.
 Mr. Good is a Director of the Company.
-The address of Mr. Good is 11755 Wilshire Boulevard, 17th Floor, Los Angeles, California 90025.
+The address of Mr. Good is 11755 Wilshire Boulevard, 17th Floor, Los Angeles, California 90025. - (8) Includes 6,742 shares held by the Meyer and Doreen Luskin Family Trust.
+Includes 17,500 shares issuable pursuant to options which become exercisable no later than 60 days after June 30, 2000.
+Does not include 1,029,680 shares beneficially owned by Scope Industries, Inc. Mr. Luskin is the President, Chief Executive Officer, Chairman of the Board and a principal stockholder of Scope Industries, Inc. The address of Mr. Luskin is c/o Scope Industries, 233 Wilshire Boulevard, Suite 310, Santa Monica, California 90401. - (9) Includes 85,679 shares held by Mr. Syal and his wife, Mohini Syal as trustees for the Syal Trust.
+Includes 6,250 shares issuable pursuant to options which become exercisable no later than 60 days after June 30, 2000.
+Mr. Syal is a Director of the Company.